 The Federal Direct Loan Program allows students to borrow a long-term Stafford loan directly from the US Department of Education.
 No credit check is needed and interest rates are usually better than loans from private lending institutions.
 OC requires borrowers to initiate the application process for Stafford loans.
-Requirements include a FAFSA, an Odessa College loan application and completion of a promissory note and entrance counseling at www.studentloans.gov.
+Requirements include a FAFSA, an Odessa College loan application and completion of a promissory note and entrance counseling at studentloans.gov.
 All college transcripts must be on file and evaluated.
-Funds are disbursed in two payments per semester: the first class day and the halfway point.
+Funds are disbursed in two payments per semester: the week before the first 8 week term begins and the week before the second 8 week term begins.
 Funds for first-time, first-year borrowers are delayed thirty days after the semester starts.
-Exit counseling is required when enrollment drops below six credit hours or the borrower graduates.
+Exit counseling is required when enrollment drops below six credit hours or the orrower graduates.
 Loans and accrued interest are usually to be repaid over a ten year period.